spollard/josh-works.github.io/_pages/turing.md

 Throughout my time at Turing, I try to teach what I learn, because _that helps me learn better_.

-As I write stuff, I've usually saved it as a gist on Github.
+As I write, I usually save it as a gist on Github.
 Those are not searchable, and it's hard sometimes even for me to remember what I've written.

 What follows below is a curated list of useful material, ordered by either the module it might best apply to, or a more general category.
 These are intended to benefit current/future Turing students, and encompass much of what I've written during my time at Turing.